ionide/ionide-vscode-fsharp/README.md

 Ionide-VSCode is a VSCode plugin that turns VSCode into a fully-fledged IDE for F# development.

-The LSP that powers language features is located here: https://github.com/fsharp/FsAutoComplete
+The LSP that powers language features is [FSAutoComplete](https://github.com/fsharp/FsAutoComplete).

-The library that powers project and script loading is located here: https://github.com/ionide/proj-info
+The library that powers project and script loading is [proj-info](https://github.com/ionide/proj-info)

 # Requirements